5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 **Misc.** |Bit field used to indicate other information about the jack.
 Currently, only bit `0` is defined.
 If bit `0` is set, it indicates that the jack has no presence detect capability, so even if a Pin Complex indicates that the codec hardware supports the presence detect functionality on the jack, the external circuitry is not capable of supporting the functionality.
 **Group** | = **Default Association**.
 Default Association and Sequence are used together by software to **group** Pin Complexes (and therefore jacks) together into functional blocks to support multichannel operation.
 Software may assume that all jacks with the same association number are intended to be grouped together, for instance to provide six channel analog output.
 The Default Association can also be used by software to prioritize resource allocation in constrained situations.
 Lower Default Association values would be higher in priority for resources such as processing nodes or Input and Output Converters.
 **Position** | = **Sequence**.
 Indicates the **order** of the jacks in the association group.
 The lowest numbered jack in the association group should be assigned the lowest numbered channels in the stream, etc. The numbers need not be sequential within the group, only the order matters.
 Sequence numbers within a set of Default Associations must be unique.
-**EAPD** | Check if the Node supports EAPD and adjust the setting accordingly.
-But there are more options in the dropdown menu.
-No clue what they do.
+**EAPD** | = **EAPD/BTL Enable, L/R Swap**.
+Controls the EAPD pin and configures Pin Widgets into balanced output mode, when these features are supported.
+It also configures any widget to swap L and R channels when this feature is supported.
+Check if the Node supports EAPD and adjust the setting accordingly.
+Read chapter 7.3.3.16 of the HDA Specs for more details.

 ## <a name='x.-integrating-the-`pinconfig`-into-the-applealc-source-code'></a>X. Integrating the `PinConfig` into the AppleALC source code
 Now that we (finally) have our `PinConfig`, we have to integrate it into the AppleALC source code.
 Depending on your use case, the workflow differs.
 So pick a scenario which best suits your use case.